nucapstone/project-spring26-OmkarSonar24/README.md

 source .venv/bin/activate
 ```

+### Step 3: Choose your data source

+#### Option A: Using sample data (no BSB files needed)

+A pre-built sample dataset (500 customers, ~28K transactions) is included in `data/sample/`.
+The pipeline automatically detects the absence of full data files and uses the sample data instead.

+Skip directly to Step 5.

+#### Option B: Using full BSB data

-### Step 3: Place raw data files
+Place the raw data files from Bangor Savings Bank:

-Since the data directory is gitignored, create it and add the original BSB files:

 ```bash
 mkdir -p data/raw data/processed